 “Oxeye daisies, Red and White Clover, Cowslips, Vetch and Buttercups they are just a few of the common wildflowers that are bee-friendly.

-Gardeners should put away their lawn mowers and allow their gardens to become wilder to help save Britain’s dwindling bee population, ministers will say today.
+Gardeners should put away their lawn mowers and allow their gardens to become wilder to help save Britain’s dwindling bee population.

 Elizabeth Truss, the environment secretary, will unveil a Government strategy which will set out how gardeners can do more to save the country’s honeybees.